const-ae/linear_perturbation_prediction-Paper/benchmark/README.md

 The jobs are defined using my own workflow manager (creatively named [MyWorkflowManager](https://github.com/const-ae/MyWorkflowManager)).
 Each job is defined by the executed script and the command line arguments used to call it.
 In addition, each job is run in a separate environment with reproducible dependencies.

+# Hardware

+- scFoundation [recommends](https://github.com/biomap-research/scFoundation/issues/47) to run the fine-tuning on an A100 GPU.
+We used an L40S.
+- scGPT needs a GPU for the fine-tuning.
+- GEARS can be run both on a regular CPU as well as a GPU.

 # Prepare environments

 The first time you run `R` (make sure to use version 4.4.1) in the `benchmark` folder, the `.Rprofile` file is loaded and calls `source("renv/activate.R")` which automatically prepares [`renv`](https://rstudio.github.io/renv/articles/renv.html).
 This process can take a few minutes.
 Then call